 An X-ray—or radiograph, as it’s commonly referred to in the veterinary world—is a two-dimensional picture of an object with three dimensions.
 By taking different views of the object, more information can be learned about what’s happening inside the body.

-Cats usually need X-rays when they’ve injured themselves, broken a bone, or swallowed a foreign object or are having symptoms of organ dysfunction, such as kidney failure.1
+Cats usually need X-rays when they’ve injured themselves, broken a bone, swallowed a foreign object, or are having symptoms of organ dysfunction, such as kidney failure.1

 X-rays can be performed at nearly all veterinary facilities.
 A cat X-ray cost can vary greatly.
 Typically, the cost is between $100 and $400.
 Read on to learn more about this cost and why it varies.